evanrosa/wine-ML-capstone-2018/README.md

 | Schedule | Suggested structure & schedule | [Here](./schedule.md) |
 | Datasets | Curated project dataset suggestions  | [Here](./datasets.md) |

-> Note: Due to variability in student project selection, sample solutions are not provided for these datasets.
-However, you can find a wide range of final project examples in our [GA Gallery](https://gallery.generalassemb.ly/DS?metro=).
+> Note: Due to variability in student project selection, sample solutions are not provided.
+However, you can find a wide range of prior project examples in our [GA Gallery](https://gallery.generalassemb.ly/DS?metro=).

 ---